 5. Take a Ride on the Cuyahoga Valley Scenic Railroad

-The Scenic Railroad (sometimes called CVSR) runs from Rockside Station (in the North) to Akron (in the South), following parallel to the Towpath Trail and Cuyahoga River.
+The Scenic Railroad (also called CVSR) runs from Rockside Station (in the North) to Akron (in the South), following parallel to the Towpath Trail and Cuyahoga River.
 The railroad makes multiple stops throughout Cuyahoga Valley National Park, including at the Canal Exploration Center and Boston Mills.

 Learn more about one-way tickets and updated information here.